Subclass 491 – Skilled Work Regional (Provisional) Visa

 What are the application requirements of the Skilled Work Regional (Provisional) (subclass 491) visa?

 An Expression of Interest (EOI) must be submitted via SkillSelect that will rank your EOI amongst other interested applicants.
 The highest scoring applicants will be invited following selection from the relevant state or territory.

 The main requirements of the visa are as follows:

 - Your occupation must be on the applicable regional occupation list

 - Applicants will need to achieve at least 65 points on the Points Test

-- Applicants must be nominated by an Australian State or Territory
+- Applicants must be nominated by an Australian State or Territory or eligible relative

 - A positive skills assessment will be required for the nominated occupation

 - You will be required to meet health and character requirements

 The subclass 491 visa requires a nomination from a relevant Australian state or territory or will require you to be nominated by an eligible relative residing in a designated regional area of Australia.